cagannn/tool_box/README.md

-#TOOL BOX
-Tool box is a script that automate some basic kali linux tools.
+_Tool box is a script that automate some basic kali linux tools._

-Tool is under develompent.
+_Tool is under develompent._